These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T8A03 (C)

-Which type of voice modulation is most often used for long-distance or weak signal contacts on the VHF and UHF bands?
+Which type of voice mode is most often used for long-distance (weak signal) contacts on the VHF and UHF bands?

 C. SSB